 Some of the most pristine and valuable wildlife habitats in the United States are suffering the harmful effects of illegal activities due to their proximity to the international border.
 No place is more biologically diverse than the Coronado National Forest in southeastern Arizona.
 This region known as the Sky Islands consists of forested mountain ranges surrounded by seas of desert and grassland.
 More unique species of birds, mammals, reptiles and amphibians live here than anywhere else in the country, but the status of these creatures is extremely precarious.
 When their limited habitat is disturbed or fragmented, and when humans approach too closely or too often, the animals’ well-being is affected.
 Douglas, Arizona, is a southern gateway to the Chiricahua Sky Island area as well as a border crossing hotspot.
 In an Arizona Republic article, Douglas Mayor Ray Borane explained that law enforcement has driven illegal immigrants away from the city, but he said “they have still severely affected the presence of wildlife in and around the city of Douglas” (House).
 The overwhelming number of humans that distresses wild animals and forces them to vacate the premises also puts imperiled species in jeopardy.

 The U.S.-Mexico border is home to many threatened and endangered species, which are being further disrupted by the unprecedented influx of illegal aliens entering their territory.
 The U.S. Fish and Wildlife Service concluded that border-related activities were a primary contributing factor in the 79% decline of the critically endangered Sonoran pronghorn population between 2000 and 2002 (Segee 17-18).
-In Organ Pipe Cactus National Monument, an important habitat for the vulnerable pronghorn, continuing border traffic will inhibit the herd’s recovery as long as “illegal border crossings and activities, including drug smuggling, occur daily” (NPS).
-Wildlife biologists, refuge managers, and volunteers have spent years working to save various species at risk of extinction, but much of their conservation work could be jeopardized by cross-border violators.
+In Organ Pipe Cactus National Monument, an important habitat for the vulnerable pronghorn, the herd’s recovery will be hindered as long as “illegal border crossings and activities, including drug smuggling, occur daily” (NPS).
+Wildlife biologists, refuge managers, and volunteers have spent years working to save various species at risk of extinction, but much of their conservation work could be jeopardized by illegal border traffic.

 America’s public lands have been polluted due to improper use as illegal aliens’ personal garbage dumps.
 Border litter (see photo) includes clothing, backpacks, blankets, water bottles, medications, hygiene items, empty food cans, glass jars, plastic bags, and paper.
 The Arizona Department of Environmental Quality estimates that “more than 2,000 tons of trash is discarded annually in Arizona’s borderlands” (ADEQ).
 Tragically, birds and mammals can die when they become entangled in trash.
 The Bureau of Land Management reports that “Big Horn Sheep have been known to ingest trash and especially plastic debris, and to have suffered death from inoperative digestive function” (BLM 22).
 Flash floods push the trash into nearby waterways, which are also contaminated by human waste from immigrants who congregate near wetlands such as springs, rivers, and streams.
 This pollution can have a catastrophic effect on animals that depend on a clean water supply.